Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Memorization-to-Generalization Transition

-With the smaller U-Net (64) model, we observe the memorization-generalization transition happens at an earlier stage with respect to the larger U-Net (128) model, where the peak of spurious samples appears at $K = 2568$ instead of $K = 5862$.
-Similarly, for U-Net (96), the peak of spurious samples happens at an early stage of $K = 3931$ instead.
+With the smaller U-Net (64) models, we observe the memorization-generalization transition happens at an earlier stage with respect to the larger U-Net (128) models, where the peak of spurious samples appears at $K = 2568$ instead of $K = 5862$ for CIFAR10, and $K = 4862$ instead of $K = 6086$ for LSUN-CHURCH.
 Overall, these results indicate that as the parameter size of the diffusion model increases, the memorization capacity of the model is increased and thus, generalization is delayed since the model can memorize more of its training data denoted by the appearance of spurious patterns happening at a larger training data size $K$.
-In contrast, when the memorization capacity is reduced, generalization is initiated at an earlier stage (or smaller training data size) with respect to when the parameter size of the model is larger.
-Most importantly, the emergence of spurious patterns remains consistent despite the variations in the parameter size of the diffusion model.
+In contrast, when the memorization capacity is reduced, generalization is initiated at an earlier stage (or smaller training data size) given a larger parameterized model.
+Most importantly, the emergence of spurious patterns remains consistent despite the variations in the parameter size of the diffusion model: these patterns quickly rise and fall at the boundaries of the memorization-to-generalization transition.

-Additionally, to verify the consistency of the memorization-generalization transition, we explored the influence of larger synthetic sets and recorded our results in \Cref{fig:cifar10-4x-8x}.
-Specifically, we repeated our experiment done in \Cref{fig:transition-plots} for CIFAR10 using $8\times$ synthetic sets --- which was originally done using $4 \times$ synthetic sets.
-Based on \Cref{fig:cifar10-4x-8x}, we observe a slight increase in the fraction of spurious samples when using the larger $8\times$ synthetic sets.
+Additionally, to verify the consistency of the memorization-generalization transition, we explored the influence of larger synthetic sets and recorded our results in Fig.~(\ref{fig:cifar10-4x-8x}).
+Specifically, we repeated our experiment done in Fig. (4) for CIFAR10 using $8\times$ synthetic sets, which was originally done using $4 \times$ synthetic sets.
+Based on these results, we observe a slight increase in the fraction of spurious samples when using the larger $8\times$ synthetic sets.
 Specifically, at $K = 5862$, the fraction increases from $0.04$ to roughly $0.06$ with respect to the synthetic set size.
-Nonetheless, the trend of memorization-generalization, with the emergence of spurious samples, is still maintained regardless of the multiplier for the synthetic size --- highlighting the consistency of the spurious phenomenon in diffusion models in relation to the training data size.
+Nonetheless, the trend of memorization-generalization, with the emergence of spurious samples, is still maintained regardless of the multiplier for the synthetic size.
+This aspect highlights the consistency of the spurious phenomenon in diffusion models in relation to the varying of training data size.